-As corporate bankruptcies accelerate this year, it’s a strong reminder that these events do happen and your time to prepare for this is not just when it is happening but years before.
+As corporate bankruptcies accelerated over these past couple years, it’s a strong reminder that these events do happen and your time to prepare for this is not just when it is happening but years before.

-So, to help, we will be sharing a short series of topics over the next few weeks on how an employer bankruptcy could impact your stock benefits, your deferred compensation and your 401(k).
+So, to help, we will be sharing a short series of topics over the next few weeks on how an employer bankruptcy could impact your stock benefits and your 401(k).
 We will also be sharing insights on how we advise our busy executive clients with what you should be thinking about now, while your employer is strong, to hedge against an uncertain future.

-If there is a little something in the back of your brain saying “what if my company goes bankrupt, how can I protect myself?”, come back next week and we will have some great ideas for you to consider.
+If there is a little something in the back of your brain giving you thoughts like, “what if my company goes bankrupt, how can I protect myself?”, come back next week and we will have some great ideas for you to consider.

 - Tim Golas